dotnet/docs/docs/core/tools/elevated-access.md

 ## Local tools

 Local tools are scoped per subdirectory tree, per user.
 When run elevated, local tools share a restricted user environment to the elevated environment.
-In Linux and macOS, it results in files being set with root user only access.
-If the user switch back to a restricted account, the user can no longer access or write to the files.
-So, installing tools that require elevation as local tools isn't recommended.
+In Linux and macOS, this results in files being set with root user-only access.
+If the user switches back to a restricted account, the user can no longer access or write to the files.
+So installing tools that require elevation as local tools isn't recommended.
 Instead, use the `--tool-path` option and the previous guidelines for global tools.

 ## Elevation during development